-The project will encompass 1,223 acres situated within the river channel and historic floodplain of the Santa Cruz and West Santa Cruz rivers.
+The project would encompass 1,223 acres situated within the river channel and historic floodplain of the Santa Cruz River and the West Branch tributaries.
 Some associated side drainages and channels that feed these rivers are also included in the project.
 The land is all subject to floodplain and floodway restrictions that place significant limitations on its highest and best use or development.
 According to the project gross appraisal, the property is within the historic floodplain and the highest and best use of these properties is for flood control purposes.
 Zoning is for a "River Park" according to the Santa Cruz Area Plan.

-A table of the real estate or Lands, Easements, Rights-of-way, Relocations, and Disposal (LERRD) requirements in summary fashion is presented as follows:
+A table of the real estate or Lands, Easements, Rights-of-way, Relocation, and Disposal Areas (LERRDs) requirements in summary fashion is presented as follows:

-Land Category Number of Parcels Acreage Gross Appraisal Est.
+Land Category Number of Parcels Acreage Gross Appraisal Est. (\$)

-City of Tucson 64 512 \$3,322,296
+City of Tucson 64 512 3,322,296

-Pima County (NFS) 27 110 \$4,717,140
+Pima County (NFS) 27 110 4,717,140

-Unnumbered Parcels- include storm drains and drainage ROW in project area 22 30 \$ 97,069
+Unnumbered Parcels- include storm drains and drainage ROW in project area 22 30 97,069

-Private Tracts 77 557 \$15,170,007
+Private Tracts 77 557 15,170,007

-State of Arizona 1 14 \$ 635,594
+State of Arizona 1 14 635,594

-TOTALS 191 1223 \$23,942,106
+TOTALS 191 1,223 23,942,106